colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 }
 ```

-Note: You're just just returning mock data for now.
+Note: You're just returning mock data for now.
 You'll properly implement this method later on.

-The `playMove` method actually takes in a `columnIndex` argument.
-From this input, a move will be attempted and the result of the attempted move will be evaluated and returned.
-The code example above shows the a `MoveResult` object being returned.
-It can contain:
+The `playMove()` method actually takes in a `columnIndex` argument.
+From this input, a move will be attempted and the result of the move will be evaluated and returned.
+The code example above shows a `MoveResult` object being returned in the `playMove()` method.
+A `MoveResult` can contain:

 - The current state of the board after a move has been played
 - The winner